Play the Songs

 35 Chorus-Vocal Books (20 for cast, 15 for Optional Additional Chorus)

-Father Virgil (Sister Mary Leo’s “real-life” brother, a Franciscan Father)
+Father Virgil Manly Trott (Sister Mary Leo’s “real-life” brother) is a Franciscan Father

-Brother Brendan Joseph (A teacher at Mount St. Helen’s School and is thrilled to be part of the “Nuncrackers” cast.
+Brother Brendan Joseph is a teacher at Mount St. Helen’s School and is thrilled to be part of the “Nuncrackers” cast.

 The Chorus can be of variable size and can be cast as Nuns, Priests, Brothers or Students according to the desires and needs of the individual venue.